Hands-on experience & professional development

 - Encourage the Fellow’s participation in training and networking opportunities provided by our staff, Fellowship presentations and additional activities relevant to the fellow’s project and/or career.

-- Ensure that the mentor can participate in orientation (June 2), midterm (July 15) and final presentation events (Aug 12).
-(Travel support is available.)
+- Ensure that the mentor can participate in orientation (June 1) and either the midterm (July 14) or the final presentation event (August 11).